Skip to main content

 On paper, building a new facility might sound like the obvious fix.
 It’s rarely that straightforward.

-The most desirable co-location sites are in heavily concentrated areas, such as Northern New Jersey, where real estate is in high demand.
-Adding to these locations requires city approvals, specialized permits, and the physical square footage to build, all of which come with constraints and long lead times.
+The most desirable co-location sites are in heavily concentrated areas such as Northern New Jersey, where commercial real estate is scarce and highly regulated.
+Expanding these sites requires city approvals, specialized permits, and physical square footage that often does not exist — all of which introduce long timelines and strict constraints.

-Even when new expansions do get the green light, demand tends to outpace supply.
-Premium rack space fills up before construction is even complete, keeping waitlists long and pricing power firmly in the landlord’s hands.
+Even when expansions do move forward, demand almost always outpaces supply.
+Premium rack space is frequently fully allocated before construction is complete, keeping waitlists long and pricing power firmly in the landlord’s hands.

-For firms that require real-time data processing to be near the matching engine, moving a latency-sensitive workload to a second-tier site to gain extra space often introduces more problems than it solves.
+For firms that require real-time data processing to run near the matching engine, shifting latency-sensitive workflows to secondary sites introduces more problems than it solves.
+Splitting strategies across multiple facilities increases:

 Because there isn’t enough space in prime locations, teams must make suboptimal decisions about which workloads to keep versus those to be pushed to a less desirable site.
 Over time, these workarounds erode the very performance edge that high-frequency strategies and competitive market making rely on.

 The reality is that firms can’t outpace data growth by simply adding more general-purpose servers or waiting for new space to become available.
 The smarter path that many competitive firms are turning to is to offload the most resource-hungry market data workloads to specialized hardware.
-By shifting market data processing to FPGA cards, firms can reclaim rack space, reduce power consumption, while maintaining low latency performance.
+By shifting market data processing to FPGA cards, firms can reclaim rack space and reduce power consumption while maintaining low latency performance.

 For firms squeezed by finite rack space and infinite data demands, specialized hardware has become a pragmatic way to break the trade-off.
-One approach is offloading market data processing and feed handling from CPU cores to field-programmable gate arrays, or FPGAs.
+One approach is offloading market data processing and feed handling from CPU cores to field-programmable gate arrays, or FPGAs — a foundational technique in hardware acceleration in trading.

 Unlike CPUs, which are designed for sequential processing and are best suited for tasks with complex control logic or rapidly changing workloads, FPGAs can be programmed to run dedicated workloads in parallel, right at the hardware level.
 Meaning, they are best for fixed, repetitive, and high-throughput tasks like parsing market data feeds and signal processing.
 This allows them to process massive volumes of market data with low latency and low jitter, without maxing out cores, burning excess power, or creating bottlenecks that software stacks struggle to handle.
 FPGAs enable firms to reclaim precious rack space and maintain consistent performance, even when data volumes surge.